merll/docker-map/docs/guide/containers/actions.rst

   * The virtual filesystem path of attached containers and other shared volumes is compared to dependent containers' paths.
 In case of a mismatch, the latter is updated.
-  * The environment variables, command, and entrypoint of the container are compared to variables set in :attr:`~dockermap.map.config.ContainerConfiguration.create_options`.
+  * The environment variables, command, and entrypoint of the container are compared to variables set in :attr:`~dockermap.map.config.container.ContainerConfiguration.create_options`.
 If any of them are missing or not matching, the container is considered outdated.
-  * Exposed ports of the container are checked against :attr:`~dockermap.map.config.ContainerConfiguration.exposes`.
+  * Exposed ports of the container are checked against :attr:`~dockermap.map.config.container.ContainerConfiguration.exposes`.
     If any ports are missing or configured differently, this also causes a container update.

-Post-start commands in :attr:`~dockermap.map.config.ContainerConfiguration.exec_commands` are checked if they can be found on a running container, matching command line and user.
+Post-start commands in :attr:`~dockermap.map.config.container.ContainerConfiguration.exec_commands` are checked if they can be found on a running container, matching command line and user.
 If not, the configured command is executed, unless :const:`dockermap.map.input.EXEC_POLICY_INITIAL` has been set for the command.
 By default the entire command line is matched.
 For considering partial matches (i.e. if the command in the process overview gets